 It is appropriate for health care providers with direct client care responsibilities, who provide conversation/consultation about behavioral changes across a range of health-related issues.

-Participants must have completed courses in clinical communication skills, medical interviewing/counseling skills, or possess equivalent client care experience.
+experience in counselling and clinical communication skills or possess equivalent client care

 The course is led by CAMH staff members from diverse disciplines in health care, and who are members of the Motivational Interviewing Network.